ZHD1987E/26th-STePS-Automation/README.md

 From then, it was pretty much a migration over to direct API use, and with the fix to Pytube, it is now possible for me to download videos with a single run of a Python script.

-Hopefully, with integration to UVENTS' awards system, it is now possible to fully automate the generation of certificates, thereby reducing the manpower needed.
+Since the awarding system ALSO uses the same API, it is now able to generate certificates on the fly.
+Cheers to having less manpower!

 # Cool, who should I contact?